mugid/mugid/README.md

 - 🎨 CSS Frameworks: TailwindCSS, Chakra-UI, Material-UI
 - 👨‍💻 I'm currently learning Flutter

-### I also have a little bit of experience with:
+### I have a little bit of experience with:
-TypeScript, Express.js
+TypeScript, Express.js, Prisma

 ### How to reach me?
 https://links-mugid.vercel.app